genesiscommunitysuccess/docs/docs/03_server/05_access-control/04_sso_authentication.md

 | allowedClockSkewSeconds | The amount of clock skew in seconds to tolerate when verifying the local time against the `nbf` claim  | No | 0 | Long |

 :::note
-If `verification` is defined either `publicKey` or `publicKeyUrl` must be defined.
+If `verification` is defined, either `publicKey` or `publicKeyUrl` must also be defined.
 :::

-### OIDC Logout
+## OIDC logout

-Some applications may require functionality where the user logs out of the OIDC provider.
+Sometimes, applications require functionality where the user logs out of the OIDC provider.
 By default, this is disabled.

 :::note
 If a user logs out of the OIDC Provider, she or he will also be logged out of all other applications that work with that provider.